 Renee Carter was born in Cleveland, Ohio.
 After she graduated high school she moved to Richmond, Virginia.
 She moved from Richmond to Big Sky this past Spring to be near her two daughters.
 She has her Bachelor’s Degree in Finance and Insurance.
 She worked 12 years as an Underwriter for an Insurance Company.
 She continued her education at the University of Richmond in the career switcher program where she completed her Post Baccalaureate Certificate in Applied Studies, Teacher Licensure.
 She has had a variety of teaching experiences including Reading Intervention, Federal Programs Preschool, and teaching Kindergarten.
 In addition to teaching, Renee enjoys yoga, golf, and her new hobby downhill skiing!
 She is so appreciative for the opportunity to live and work here in the beautiful Big Sky community!

-Infant Lead, Spanish Teacher
+Infant Lead Teacher

 My name is Mindy Rebholz.
 I am originally from Pontiac, Illinois.
 I grew up in a small farming community.
 Growing up I always knew that I wanted to work with children, so after High School I went to get my Degree in Special Education.
 Ever since college I have been working in day cares and public schools.
 The last four years I worked in a grade school with 6th,7th and 8th grade special education children.
 We decided to move out to Montana at the end of the summer when my fiance got a job in Big Sky.
 I am so thankful for Morningstar for giving me this opportunity to be working in such a great community.

 Brenda was born in Chicago, IL.
 She has spent most of her life in Mexico and is bilingual in Spanish and English.
-She went to school in Chicago and is married with a two-year old son.
+She went to school in Chicago and is married with a four-year old son.
 She has been living in Big Sky since August 2017.
 It is different than what she is used to, but is really loving the change.
 Her family relocated for her husband’s job and plans on being here for the next few years.
 She is grateful and proud to be a part of Morningstar Learning Center.

 Board of Directors